Colonel Bogey March: Legacy

 In The Simpsons episode "Stark Raving Dad", Bart initially writes a verse to a birthday song for Lisa to the tune of "Colonel Bogey March" albeit with jokey lyrics.

 In The Fresh Prince of Bel-Air episode "I Know Why the Caged Bird Screams", the fictional ULA Peacocks have a fight song to the tune of the "Colonel Bogey March".

+In 1995, Friends episode 18 of season 1 "The One with All the Poker", the main characters whistle the tune while stuffing envelopes with copies of Rachel's resume, which contained a hilarious typo describing her "compuper skills".

 In 2019, the Colonel Bogey March was used in the TV series The Man in the High Castle, in episode 8 of season 4.
 The song was featured in episode 5 of season 6 of Outlander, revealing a returning character from season 5.
 The song also continued through the credits.
 The Colonel Bogey March was used in the 2024 neo-noir television series Monsieur Spade from AMC and Canal+.
 Perhaps coincidentally, the main character, Sam Spade, was previously played by Humphrey Bogart, often called "Bogie".

 At the end of the ChuckleVision episode On the Hoof, Paul and Barry have to put on a marching band for a pompous government minister at an MI7 camp only for it to go awry.
 The latter brother plays the tune on a kazoo while the former just hits a tambourine.

 The march has been used in German commercials for Underberg digestif bitter since the 1970s, and has become a classic jingle there.
 A parody titled "Comet" is a humorous song about the ill effects of consuming the cleaning product of the same name.
 In Indonesia this march became the jingle tune for a medicine brand called Bodrex.